- University of Wisconsin-Madison

 Gardening with Children, School Gardens, Outdoor Learning Environments

-Kids Gardening"Gardening Toolbox" and Educator Resources (activities, lesson plans).
+- Kids GardeningFind activities, grants, and lesson plans.
 Developed by staff affiliated with the Intervale Center, Burlington, Vermont.

 and provide hands-on education in Madison classrooms.